malahx/SRL/README.md

 ### Planned updates/new features

-Correct the cheated quicksave / quickload which can be use with two differents simulations.
+Correct the cheated quicksave / quickload which can be used with two differents simulations.

-Money is needed to make a simulation.
+Money will be needed to make a simulation.

-Simulation could be try on all other planet that you have already reached.
+Simulation could be tried on all other planets that you have already reached.

 Add a configuration panel to disable some functions.

 ### Thanks !

-Thanks to regex for his HardMode
+Thanks to regex for his HardMode and to Squad for this awesome game :)